An Online Sociology Bachelor's Degree Completion Program

 Individuals with an Associate of Arts, Associate of Science, or a Bachelor’s degree (regardless of date of completion) from a regionally accredited institution will have their Liberal Arts Curriculum requirements waived.
 See the Undergraduate Catalog for more information about LAC waiver and transfer evaluation policies.

-Note: the Sociology department requires SOC 100 and the appropriate math course even if LAC requirements are waived by UNC.
+Note: the Sociology department requires SOC 100 even if LAC requirements are waived by UNC.

 The remainder of your 120 total credit hours will be comprised of elective credits you take at UNC or elsewhere.
 You may be interested in adding in electives (or a minor) from our online Communication Studies or Psychology degree completion programs.
 A wide range of other courses are available as well.

 Taking LAC or Elective Courses Online